magpylib/magpylib/docs/_pages/page_01_introduction.md

 - **`Tetrahedron`**`(magnetization, vertices, position, orientation, style)` represents a magnet of tetrahedral shape. `vertices` corresponds to the four corner points in units of \[mm\].
 By default the vertex positions coincide in the local object coordinates and the global coordinates.

-- **`TriangularMesh`**`(magnetization, vertices, faces, position, orientation, validate_closed, validate_connected, reorient_faces, style)` represents a magnet comprised of triangular faces.
-The `vertices` correspond to the corner points in units of \[mm\] and the `faces` define the triples corresponding to coordinates indices of each facet.
-By default, input validation checks if the object is closed, connected and if its faces are correctly oriented.
+- **`TriangularMesh`**`(magnetization, vertices, faces, position, orientation, validate_closed, validate_connected, reorient_faces, style)` represents a magnet with surface given by a triangular mesh.
+The `vertices` correspond to the corner points in units of \[mm\] and the `faces` are index-triplets for each face.
+By default, input checks are performed to see if the mesh is closed, connected and if its faces are correctly oriented.
 At initialization, the vertex positions coincide in the local object coordinates and the global coordinates.

 **Currents**